Catholic hamartiology: Venial Sin

 Venial sin is a deliberate sin of non-grave matter, such as a white lie, or an accidental sin of grave matter, such as an accidental killing.

 Temporary punishment

 Venial sin entails temporary punishment since it weakens the theological virtue of charity.

-Habital sin
+Habitual sin

 A vice is when one is in the habit of committing sin.
-It opposes virtue.
+While it does not deprive someone of sanctifying grace, friendship with God, charity, and eternal happiness, it still opposes virtue.

 Seven capital vices

 There are seven capital vices, commonly mistakenly referred to as the seven deadly sins.
 They are called "capital vices" because these vices engender sin: pride, avarice, envy, wrath, lust, gluttony, and acedia.

 Discrimination

-The catechism condemns "[e]every form of social or cultural discrimination in fundamental personal rights on the grounds of sex, race, color, social conditions, language, or religion."

-Ordination of women

-The church does not see its inability to ordain women as discrimination on the grounds of sex, since Jesus himself only ordained men and since there is no right to holy orders.
+The catechism condemns "[e]every form of social or cultural discrimination in fundamental personal rights on the grounds of sex, race, color, social conditions, language, or religion".
+Note that the church does not see its inability to ordain women as discrimination on the grounds of sex, since Jesus himself only ordained men, and since there is no right to holy orders.